traveltime-dev/traveltime-sdk-r/README.md

 ### [Time Filter Fast (Proto)](https://docs.traveltime.com/api/start/travel-time-distance-matrix-proto#)
 A fast version of time filter communicating using [protocol buffers](https://github.com/protocolbuffers/protobuf).

-The request parameters are much more limited.
-This inflexibility comes with a benefit of faster response times (Over 5x faster compared to regular time filter) and larger limits on the amount of destination points.

 Body attributes:
 * departureLat: Origin point latitude.
 * departureLng: Origin point longitude.